-Students in the first sampling were assigned a number in Excel, and when that student was not available, a replacement was found in the first or second back-up samples, respectively, each with an matching, assigned number.
+Students in the first sampling were assigned a number in Excel.
+If that student was not available, a replacement was found in the first or second back-up samples, respectively, each with a matching, assigned number.

-Ohtoining Data From Families

 Obtaining Data From Families

-Check the applicable box to indicate how the re-interviews were conducte d
+Check the applicable box to indicate how the re-interviews were conducted

 Face-to-face re-interviews

 Phone Interviews

-Both Face-to-face re-interviews
+Both Both

 Obtaining Data From Families Yes/No

 Was there a protocol for verifying all information used in making the original eligibility determination?
 Yes

 Were re-interviewers independent from the original interviewers?
 Yes

 If you did conduct independent re-interviews in this reporting period, describe how you ensured that the process was independent.
+Only enter a response if your State completed independent prospective re-interviews in SY 2016-17.